Alfie Devine: Early career

-Devine was an academy player of Liverpool.
+Devine was an academy player for Liverpool.
 He was released at the age of 11 and joined Wigan Athletic four months later.
 He made his under-23 debut aged 15, and was part of the team that beat Tottenham Hotspur in the fourth round of the 2019–20 FA Youth Cup, coming on as a late substitute.
 He started in the quarter-final against Manchester United at Old Trafford.
 He was signed by Wigan on 6 June 2020.
 However, Wigan went into administration less than a month later, and he was then sold to Tottenham Hotspur (Spurs) on 28 July for around £300,000.
 He spent much of his early career as a holding midfielder, before being moved further forward at Spurs.

 Tottenham Hotspur

 Devine was sent off during an U23 match against Chelsea in December 2020 after becoming involved in a physical confrontation with Danny Drinkwater.
 On 10 January 2021, Devine made his senior debut for Tottenham in the third round match of the FA Cup against Marine.
 He came on as a substitute at the start of the second half and scored a goal, capping a 5–0 win for Tottenham.
 His debut at 16 years and 163 days made him the youngest player to have played for Tottenham in a senior game, breaking the record previously held by his under-18 teammate Dane Scarlett.
 He turned professional under Nuno Espírito Santo, signing a three-year contract on his 17th birthday.
 The Athletic reported that Antonio Conte was a big fan of Devine, however, the teenager suffered with injuries during the 2021–22 season.
 He was limited to one FA Cup appearance during the 2022–23 campaign.